 You may enable that all pages belonging to the administration interface will be accessible only through the SSL protocol.

 - Navigate to Settings -> Security & Membership.

-- In the Administration category, check the Use SSL for administration interface field.
+- In the Administration category, select the Use SSL for administration interface field.

 - Click Save.

-Now all editors and administrators will be redirected to UI pages using the https URL scheme when they log in to the administration interface.
+Now all editors and administrators will be redirected to UI pages using the https URL scheme when they sign in to the administration interface.